NCAR/qstat-cache/README.md

 Hosts = login1 login2

 [history]
-# This section allows for different settings for caching
+# This section allows for some differing settings for caching
 # historical data vs active job data.
 Typically you would
 # want to use a slower frequency here since the data size
 # can be large